 Can I get a mortgage with bad credit?

 Yes.
-It is possible to get a mortgage if you have bad credit, except if you are bankrupt.
+It is possible to get a mortgage if you have poor credit, except if you are bankrupt.
 Most lenders will only give mortgages to people that have a discharged bankruptcy of six years or more.
-If you have any County Court Judgements you can still get a mortgage as long as they have ben paid.
+If you have any County Court Judgements you can still get a mortgage as long as they have been paid.

 Will I pay more interest?